TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-myjobisnotoutputtingdata.md

 ## **Recommended steps**
 Try the following steps to diagnose and mitigate VM performance issues.

-1. Verify connectivity to inputs and outputs by using the “Test Connection” button for each of the inputs and outputs.
+1. Verify connectivity to inputs and outputs by using the "Test Connection" button for each of the inputs and outputs.
-2. Use “Service Bus Explorer” to connect to Azure EventHub (if EventHub input is used) to verify that input data is flowing into EventHub.
+2. Use "Service Bus Explorer" to connect to Azure EventHub (if EventHub input is used) to verify that input data is flowing into EventHub.
-3. Use the “Sample Data” button for each of the inputs and download the input sample data.
+3. Use the "Sample Data" button for each of the inputs and download the input sample data.
 4. Inspect the sample data to understand the shape of the data: the schema, and the data types.
-5. On the Query tab, use the “Test” button to test the query and use the sample data downloaded to test the query.
+5. On the Query tab, use the "Test" button to test the query and use the sample data downloaded to test the query.
 Examine any errors and attempt to remediate them.
 6. If Timestamp By is used, make sure the events have timestamps greater than the job start time.
 7. Re-build the query progressively from simple select statement to more complex aggregates using steps.
 Using WITH clause to build up the query logic, step by step.
 It's is possible that their query is functioning just fine but for example, a where clause in the query filtered out their events that prevented outputs from being generated.
 8. If all these steps worked fine, go to Settings blade and pick event ordering.
 Make sure this policy is configuration makes sense for your job.
-It should be noted that this policy is not applied when the “Test” button is used to test the query.
+It should be noted that this policy is not applied when the "Test" button is used to test the query.
 This is a difference between testing in browser verses running the job for real.
 9. Start the Job and check if the job works as desired.
-10. Once the job status changes to “Running”, depending on the duration stipulated in the query, the output can be seen in the Sink data-source.
+10. Once the job status changes to "Running", depending on the duration stipulated in the query, the output can be seen in the Sink data-source.
 11. If no output is obtained after the expected duration (based on the query), try the following: <br>
     * a.
 Look at Monitoring Metrics on Monitor tab.
 The metrics here are delayed by about couple of minutes as they are aggregated values over last minute. <br>
     * b.
 Look at the metrics for Input Events, Runtime Errors, Data Conversion Errors. <br>